Stephen Burton: Early life

-College years
+College career

 While attending Long Beach, Burton played wide receiver and was the kick returner for the team.
 In 2007, he was named team MVP and won Second-team All-Conference as a wide receiver.
 After playing for Long Beach for his freshman and sophomore years, Burton decided to transfer to University of Oklahoma.
 However, Burton was unable to obtain enough credits to transfer and eventually decided to attend the Division II school, West Texas A&M. In his first season playing in a spread offense at West Texas A&M, he had three 100-yard receiving games.
 During his second year Burton had three 100-yard receiving games again and also had 70 receptions for 1,021 yards and 11 touchdowns.